mohitpoonia/mohitpoonia/README.md

 - Virtualized networking (software-defined networking)
 - Direct-attached storage media (HDDs, SSDs, NVMe)
 HCI unifies the datacenter stack elements into an abstracted layer of available IT resources.
 56. **DHCP** - Dynamic Host Configuration Protocol (DHCP) is a network protocol that automatically assigns IP addresses to devices on a network.
 DHCP uses a client-server architecture to provide configuration information such as: IP address, Default route, DNS server addresses, Subnet mask, Default gateway.
+**Consensus** - Consensus is a protocol designed to achieve reliability in a network involving multiple users or nodes.It includes:
+- Agreement: All correct processes must agree on the same value.
+- Weak validity: For each correct process, its output must be the input of some correct process.
+- trong validity: If all correct processes receive the same input value, then they must all output that value.
+- Termination: All processes must eventually decide on an output value **PAXOS** - The Paxos algorithm provides a mechanism that enables distributed systems to continue working in a predictable way in the event of network partitioning or server failures.
 57. **Terraform** - Terraform is an open-source tool that automates infrastructure tasks.
 It's used by DevOps teams to provision cloud resources.
 Terraform allows users to:
 - Build infrastructure through code